munificent/journal/_posts/2011-03-19-pratt-parsers-expression-parsing-made-easy.md

 having another table of infix parselets.

-Having separate tables for prefix and infix expressions is important because we'll often both a prefix and infix parselet for a single `TokenType`.
+Having separate tables for prefix and infix expressions is important because we'll often have both a prefix and infix parselet for a single `TokenType`.
 For example, the prefix parselet for `(` handles grouping in an expression like `a
 * (b + c)`.
 Meanwhile, the *infix* parselet handles function calls like `a(b)`.